 Anti-fatigue matting is a type of flooring that’s mainly oriented toward reducing the rate at which a person becomes fatigued while standing.
 Anti-fatigue matting enhances cushion, a quality which greatly decreases the bodily strain caused from prolonged standing.
 Now that you know what is anti-fatigue matting, how do you know if you need a cushioned mat?
-If you spend prolonged periods of time on your feet and have begun to notice pain in your feet, ankles, legs, knees, or back then chances are you’re not getting the adequate amount of support your body needs.
-Choosing to go without proper support can result in swollen feet and legs, knee problems, and even restricted blood flow which can go on to cause varicose veins.
-Realizing that you have a problem is the first step towards finding a solution.
-Once you’ve recognized what your problem is—hardwood, tile, stone, linoleum, or hard concrete floors—you can begin the to search for the best mat to fit your particular needs.
-This is where a more thorough understanding of types of materials that go into cushioned mats.
+If you spend prolonged periods of time on your feet and have begun to notice pain in your feet, ankles, legs, knees, or back, then—chances are—you’re not giving your body the support it needs.
+Going without proper bodily support can result in swollen feet and legs, knee problems, and even restricted blood flow—which can ultimately cause varicose veins.
+Realizing that you’re facing a problem is the first step toward a solution.
+Once you’ve identified the problem, you can begin your search for the best mat to fit your needs.
+This is where you’ll need a more thorough understanding of the different types of materials that go into cushioned mats.
 With this knowledge, you’re more likely going to make the best choice.
 Below is a comprehensive guide to some of the most commonly used anti-fatigue matting materials.

 Carpet or Cloth

-Rubber is a high functional option when it comes to ergo mats.
-Naturally, the material is incredibly flexible and elastic making it the perfect supple and supportive surface for anti-fatigue matting.
-Craig Freudenrich, PH.
-D., explains that rubber “is a specific type of polymer called an elastomer: a large molecule that can be stretched to at least twice its original length and return to its original shape.”
+Rubber is a highly functional option for ergo mats.
+Naturally, the material is incredibly elastic and shock-absorbing, making it the perfect surface for anti-fatigue matting.
+Craig Freudenrich, PhD., explains that rubber “is a specific type of polymer called an elastomer: a large molecule that can be stretched to at least twice its original length and return to its original shape.”
 In other words, rubber is the soft, flexible, and springy surface ideal for anti-fatigue floor mats.
-Also, because of a process called vulcanization, where virgin rubber is strengthened or synthetic options are created (with special chemicals that will offer the material new properties), rubber matting can be made into very soft or very hard surfacing.
+Also, because of a process called vulcanization—where virgin rubber is strengthened, or synthetic options are fabricated—rubber matting can be made into either softer or harder surfaces.
 This is an important attribute, especially when considering that the optimal degree of hardness of a rubber floor pad depends on how it’s being used.
-A softer cushioned mat is ideal for someone who remains stationary while standing, whereas a harder padded floor would be better suited for someone who stands but also walks and moves around.
+A softer cushioned mat is ideal for someone who remains stationary while standing.
+And a harder padded floor is better suited for someone who stands but also moves around.